BlackthornYugen/Jumbotron/README.md

 Jumbotron is (will be) a tool for tracking and displaying the scores of a game.
 Once tracked, scores will be stored on the device via sql lite and an option will be given to sync them to a remote server.
-I hope that a big feature of this application is the ability to display scores via Chromecast.
+A big feature of this application is the ability to display scores via Chromecast.
 Schools could then use projectors or TVs equiped with a Chromecast Dongle to have a low-buget Jumbotron.

 ## Goals
  - Never require an active internet connection for core functionality